wp-plugins/wp-property/readme.txt

 We are still in early stages, so updates will be coming out routinely.
 Please do not hesitate to send us feedback and suggestions.

 == Changelog ==

+= 1.15.1 =
+* New feature to add predefined values that will create a drop-down on the property editing page.
+* Added option to show pagination below the property_overview content as well as the top.
+(Enable on Property Settings page under "Display" Tab)
+* Fixed Google map zooming issue.
+* Fixed bug with search values from trashed properties being used in search drop-downs.
+* Change to the property_overview shortcode to support date ranges in the form of mm/dd/yyyy for filtering.
+* Add localization tags for "Type:"  and "Property Types".
+* Fixed bug with Property Gallery header displaying even if there are no photos in gallery.

+= 1.15 =
+* Non-public release of 1.15.1

 = 1.14.2  =
 * Updated 'wpp_property_stats_input_' filter to pass full $property array to function.